 Not to be confused with its louder sister, West Sixth Street has developed its own upscale personality.
-It's a prized destination for decadent dinners, craft beer, sporting events, shopping and nightlife.
-With 24-hour diners, eclectic boutiques, independent book and record stores and the occasional pedal-powered beer pub bike crawl cruising by, make time to explore the Market District and West Sixth Street has to offer, then explore hotels near West Sixth Street and book your stay today!
+This neighborhood is perfect for decadent dinners, sporting events, shopping and nightlife.
+Discover everything that the Market District and West Sixth Street has to offer, then explore hotels near West Sixth Street and book your stay today!

 Courtesy of Walton's Fancy & Staple.

 You can be sure you won’t leave West Sixth Street hungry.
 Recently featured on Diners, Drive-Ins and Dives, Holy Roller’s menu is made up of unapologetically over-the-top comfort food.
 For Texan-inspired grub, head to Ranch 616 for fried oysters with green goddess dipping sauce, along with their famous Ranch Water.
 For breakfast and lunch, grab a seat at Counter Cafe, where the burgers and crab cake benedict are the stuff of legends.
 Get your biscuit fix at Fixe before delving into the modern Southern menu, featuring items like deviled eggs with smoked trout roe.
 Farm-to-table and Chinese go hand-in-hand at Wu Chow, where the beverages are as creative as the food.

 Italic: For Italian, Italic’s contemporary design complements the restaurant’s hearty rustic fare

 Walton's Fancy & Staple: Stop by for brunch or lunch to enjoy a decadent salad or sandwich.
 Or, curb your sweet tooth with a huge selection of pastries and sweets.

 24 Diner: This sustainably and locally sourced diner with wine and craft beer, open 24 hours is famed for their chicken and waffles.